serhii-bohdan/school-app/README.md

     ```
     >docker compose run --rm app mvn test
     ```
-     You will see something similar to this:
-     (image)

 2) In this case, you do not need to perform all the settings that are specified in the second point of the [install & run](#install-&-run) section.
 You just need to have `Java 17 (JDK)` and `Maven 3.8.6` downloaded.
 Go to the root of the project and execute the command:
     ```
     >mvn test